 People generally stay with a company if the pay, working conditions and developmental opportunities are equal to or greater than the contributions asked of them.
 But people are individuals and therefore identifying these risk factors and those who are susceptible to them, makes crucial business sense.

 Employees tender their resignations and move on for all sorts of reasons.
 Some find a new position or are poached into a new one, others may follow a partner who has been transferred to a different location.
 Some reach retirement age, some quit on impulse, and some simply decide they no longer need a job – all forms of “Voluntary Turnover”.
+One thing to consider is the actual environment that they are working in.
+What is your workplace culture?
+Does your environment facilitate positive growth?

 Leaving due to redundancy or dismissal is a form of “Involuntary turnover”.